Cosmic-Infinity/kai/README.md

 ## Overview

-kai is an IoT automation system designed for large organizations to save energy by automatically turning off appliances when rooms are unoccupied.
-Using existing camera feeds and computer vision, the system detects human presence and intelligently manages power to connected devices.
+kai is an automation system designed for large organizations to save energy by automatically turning off appliances when rooms are unoccupied.
+Using pre-existing camera and network infrastructure, and computer vision, the system detects human presence and intelligently manages power to connected devices.

-It is designed around a decoupled, event-driven pattern mediated by the **Mosquitto MQTT Broker** for low-latency control flow, combined with an **HTTP API Server** for high-bandwidth data retrieval (like camera feeds, configs, etc).
+It is designed around a decoupled, event-driven pattern mediated by a Mosquitto MQTT Broker for low-latency control flow, combined with an HTTP API Server for high-bandwidth data retrieval (say, camera feeds, configs, etc).
 Everything runs locally in the organization's network and hardware for absolute privacy and control.
 Hence each deployment is self-contained, and can have modular services attached for easy extensibility.

-The system runs on multiple timers to monitor and control appliances, but can be triggered explicitly from the dashboard for manual checks or to override the system.
-It is designed to be self-healing and fault tolerant, while maintaining strict Access Controls both internally, and externally.
+It uses timers at multiple levels to monitor and control appliances, but can be triggered explicitly from the dashboard for manual checks or to override the system.
+It is designed to be self-healing and fault tolerant, while maintaining strict access controls both internally, and externally.

+A thing to note, the system automatically only ever writes `OFF` signals to turn off appliances.
+The power `ON` signal is always a manual override.
+Hence **Auto power OFF** and **Manual power ON**.
+This is a deliberate design choice.

 ### Core Architecture